 Web scripts let you implement your own RESTful API without tooling or Java knowledge, requiring only a text editor.
-This approach to developing an Alfresco API means that web scripts offer many advantages over existing technologies, including ease and speed of development, and flexibility in API design.
-By focusing on the RESTful architectural style, web scripts let you build custom URI-identified and HTTP accessible content management web services backed by the Alfresco content application server.
+This approach to developing an Alfresco Content Services API means that web scripts offer many advantages over existing technologies, including ease and speed of development, and flexibility in API design.
+By focusing on the RESTful architectural style, web scripts let you build custom URI-identified and HTTP accessible content management web services backed by the Alfresco Content Services server.

 You can use web scripts for various solutions, such as: